ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 ## Repository setup

-To install PostgreSQL, this tutorial uses the PGDG repository maintained by the PostgreSQL community (and actually Debian maintainers).
+To install PostgreSQL and PAF, this tutorial uses the PGDG repository maintained by the PostgreSQL community (and actually Debian maintainers).
 Here is how to add it:

 ~~~
 cat <<EOF >> /etc/apt/sources.list.d/pgdg.list